 Another paid alternative DeskScapes

-DeskScapes is another great way to get your moving wallpapers rolling on Windows, but after a 30-day trial it costs $8 which is twice the price of Wallpaper Engine.
+DeskScapes is another great Wallpaper Engine alternative and a way to get your animated wallpapers moving on Windows 10.
+The main downside is that after a 30-day trial it costs $8 which is twice the price of Wallpaper Engine.
 It has a collection of backgrounds to choose from but it’s not as extensive as the Steam Workshop on Wallpaper Engine.

 DeskScapes has many cool features of its own though.
 You can apply special effects alongside animated wallpapers as well as recolor existing backgrounds.
 DeskScapes also supports multiple monitors at once.
 The main feature some people might enjoy is the ability to create a custom screensaver, a feature the other software don’t have.

-Setting up DeskScapes is as easy as installing the software and finding some live wallpapers to use.
+Setting up DeskScapes as a Wallpaper Engine alternative is as easy as installing the software and finding some live wallpapers to use.
 You can download DeskScapes and activate your 30-day trial over at the Stardock website.

 Places to find cool Animated Wallpapers